 The glue I was trained to use, and which is widely used in industry, is called contact cement (sometimes also called neoprene).
 It does provide a very strong bond, but it’s also highly toxic so I no longer use it.
 If you do choose to use contact cement, it is extremely important that you follow the manufacturer’s instructions, use it in an open, well-ventilated area, and wear a protective mask or respirator designed to protect you from chemical fumes.
 If you are pregnant, or might be, do NOT use contact cement.

-Because of its toxicity I was keen to find an alternative to contact cement, and am now using a waterbased adhesive called Renia Aquilim.
+Because of its toxicity I was keen to find an alternative to contact cement, and I now use a water-based adhesive called Renia Aquilim.
 It's available from Leffler in Australia (product code RNAQU500) or Algeos in the UK (product code RA1167).
 It is made specifically for bonding materials used in making shoes, prosthetics and orthotics.
-Having used it exclusively for over a year at the time of writing this, it has been effective for me in providing a strong bond for attaching leather uppers to leather lining, leather straps to leather insoles, and leather insoles to resin soling.
+It has been effective for me in providing a strong bond for attaching leather uppers to leather lining, leather straps to leather insoles, and leather insoles to resin soling.
 It does take a little longer to dry than typical contact cements, but it is definitely worth it to me to not have to be exposed to the toxic fumes of regular contact cements.

 Whichever glue you decide to use, just remember that the instructions for using the different glues can vary so it’s important that you read the label of your glue carefully and follow the instructions it gives you when making your shoes.